By Clara N.

 We receive a lot of questions asking what the full cost of the SAT is and how to go about the registration.

 And just like many parts of the college application process, taking the SAT (and even using your SAT scores) comes with an assortment of fees.

 Registration charges are mandatory if you are planning on taking the SAT and you will need to register at least a month before the test date.

-If you want to register online, the first thing you need is to create an account with the College Board.
+Registration is done online.
+The first thing you need to do is to create an account with the College Board.
 Kenyan students are required to pay for the test using a credit card or through a PayPal account.
 The account will allow you to register for the SAT and see your scores for the SAT and SAT subject tests.
 You can also use it to research colleges.
 It’s an essential tool for all college applicants.